Keith-PVL/keithmcintosh.github.io/tempposts/ 2013-12-05-stuck-for-christmas-craft-ideas-what-about-some-vaginal-knitting.md

 ---
 layout: post
-title: 'Stuck for Christmas Craft Ideas?
-What About Some Vaginal Knitting?'
+title: "Stuck for Christmas Craft Ideas?
+What About Some Vaginal Knitting?"
 date: 05-Dec-2013
 categories: tbd
 ---